raphael-proust/raphael-proust.github.io/games/character-death-in-dnd.md

 However, repetition of this standard option – as experienced in deadly campaigns such as the Tomb of Annihilation – breaks down some of the æsthetics that character death supports.

 - **Fantasy**: the world is one with consequences, but ridiculous ones where new characters pop-up when one dies.
-	Verisimilitude is broken, there is no endless supply of heroes that somehow appear just as another dies.
+	Verisimilitude is broken by an endless supply of heroes that somehow appear just as another dies.
 - **Narrative**: the appearance of replacements, whilst technically moving the story, doesn't so much move it forward as side-ways.
 	It makes the game into more of a farce than a drama – which is fine if you are playing the goofy kind of game, but not so much otherwise.
 - **Challenge**: the stakes are low, you just need to re-roll a character when you die.